Variable Sampling MPC via Differentiable Time-Warping Function: Introduction

-The function is parameterized by some decision variables and an optimal control problem jointly determines the control inputs and function parameters at each time instant without any manual tuning on the horizon.
+To control a multi-timescale system with one MPC controller and avoid the manual tuning of sampling, this paper proposes a variable sampling MPC (VS-MPC) strategy to accurately capture the responses under the faster dynamics in the near future and preview the impact from the slower dynamics in the distant future.
+In detail, a differentiable time-warping function describes the timeline of a prediction horizon.
+The function is parameterized by some decision variables and an optimal control problem jointly determines the control inputs and function parameters at each timestamp without any manual tuning on the horizon.
 As the situation changes at run-time, VS-MPC adapts how it samples along the horizon and then determines optimal control accordingly.

-Section \ref{sec:simulation} also studies how the proposed VS-MPC strategy performs in a specific application where a control strategy needs to be designed to control a battery energy storage system (BESS) for a wind farm.
-Section \ref{sec:simulation} also includes a performance comparison for several methods.
+In addition, Section \ref{sec:simulation} studies how the proposed VS-MPC strategy performs in a specific application where a control strategy needs to be designed to control a battery energy storage system (BESS) for a wind farm.
+A performance comparison for several methods is also included in Section \ref{sec:simulation}.

 \emph{Notation } The real number set is $\mathbb{R}$.
 The non-negative real number set is $\mathbb{R}_{\geq 0}$.
 Let $\text{col}\{ \boldsymbol{v}_1, \cdots, \boldsymbol{v}_a \}$ denote a column stack of elements $\boldsymbol{v}_1, \cdots, \boldsymbol{v}_a $, which may be scalars, vectors or matrices, i.e. $\text{col}\{ \boldsymbol{v}_1, \cdots, \boldsymbol{v}_a \} \triangleq {\matt{{\boldsymbol{v}_1}^{\prime} & \cdots & {\boldsymbol{v}_a}^{\prime}}}^{\prime}$.
 For a scalar $x \in \mathbb{R}$, $[x]^{+} \triangleq x$ when $x \geq 0$ and 0 otherwise. $\mathcal{N}(\mu, \sigma^2)$ indicates a normal distribution with a mean $\mu$ and a standard deviation $\sigma$.